ahujatejas06/iitk-traveller-docs-2/index.md

 The page numbers in the books start from 0, and there are **infinite** pages in each book.

-- `mem_1` - The page number currently open in the first magical book
+- `mem_1` - The page number currently open in the first magical book. **(Default/Initial value: 0)**
-- `mem_2` - The page number currently open in the second magical book
+- `mem_2` - The page number currently open in the second magical book. **(Default/Initial value: 1)**
-- `mem_3` - The page number currently open in the third magical book
+- `mem_3` - The page number currently open in the third magical book. **(Default/Initial value: 2)**

+{: .info}
 `mem[mem_1]` will denote the number written on page `mem_1` in any book.

 ## Compass

 The compass will guide your travels by telling you where to go next from any landmark.
 At any instant of time, the compass will display a number, which you can change on your own, or in the course of your travels.
-At any step in your journey, you can only travel next to a code line which has the condition value equal to the current value of the compass (also referred to as `cond`).
+At any step in your journey, you can only travel next to a code line which has the condition value equal to the current value of the compass (also referred to as `cond`). **The default/initial value of the compass is 0.**
+There can only be one such code line from a particular landmark, and if there are multiple code lines from the same landmark with the same condition value, an error will be generated.

 ## Mysterious box